Blackcozyfox/Blackcozyfox/README.md

-- 👋 Hi, I’m @Blackcozyfox
+- 👋 Hi, I’m Ńk@Blackcozyfox
 - 👀 I’m interested in ...
-H4cking and analyst
+H4cking and analysing
 - 🌱 I’m currently learning ...Networking,and scripting languages
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...